TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 <br />

-Once in, we `enumerate` the server to see if we can find something relevant:
+Once in, we `enumerate` it to see if we can find something relevant:

 <br />